 I doubt whether Mr Farron would have any difficulty in following these.
 I feel therefore that he passed over the perfect opportunity to show that a Christian approach to leadership could be useful, practicable and to the point.
 This might have been the single most important piece of work he did in his lifetime; it might have been his calling.

-One of the things leaders do is to show by example, so it is reasonable to think that others might have adopted a christian leadership approach from Farron, thereby spreading the goodness.
-I believe such a leadership approach is the most effective, so one might imagine that, over time, the liberal democrat party was not only more effective, but also more influential.
+One of the things leaders do is to show by example.
+So, with his example, it is reasonable to think that others might have adopted a christian leadership approach from Farron, thereby spreading the goodness.
+I believe such a leadership approach is the most effective so one might imagine that, over time, the liberal democrat party was not only more effective, but also more influential.
 This might, in turn, have resulted in a better performance than would otherwise have been achieved at the next election (and those after that, too).

 * I note that there is a thing called Christian atheism: